8-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 Eight months brings a well-established 2-nap routine — but it's also prime time for the 8-month sleep regression (sometimes called the 8-10 month regression).
 This developmental leap, tied to major cognitive and motor milestones like crawling, pulling to stand, and object permanence, can disrupt sleep even for babies who have been sleeping well.

-How Much Sleep Does a 8 Months Need?
+How Much Sleep Does an 8-Month-Old Need?

 💡 8 Months Sleep at a Glance